The z-DM distribution of fast radio bursts: Results 2: redshift and dispersion measure

 The best fitting parameter set \citep{James2021Lett} allows a comparison between the expected and observed distributions of FRBs in DM, z, and SNR space.
 However, each combination of allowed parameters produces a unique map of the z--DM distribution of FRBs for each telescope.
 Rather than present a very large number of plots, we use the following approach to identify a finite number of reasonable possibilities.

 For each parameter, we take its value at both the upper and lower limits of its one-dimensional 90\% C.L., and choose the corresponding values of the other parameters.
 This results in 12 further parameter sets, which are listed in Table~\ref{tab:systematic_sets}.
-For comparison, we also include the best-fit parameter set assuming no source evolution.
+For comparison, we also include the best-fit parameter set assuming no source evolution, and the upper limit on $E_{\rm min}$ as described in Section~\ref{sec:emin}.

 For each of these parameter sets --- including the best-fit set --- we generate the expected FRB distribution in DM--z space, and compare this to the observed values.
-Finally, we also consider the best-fit set of parameters when setting $n=0$, in order to illustrate how well this case fits the data.
-All the results shown in this section are calculated using the spectral index interpretation of $\alpha$.
+All the results shown in this section are calculated using the spectral index interpretation of $\alpha$ with the Gaussian prior.

 In interpreting the results in this section, we caution that the data to which we compare expectations have been used to determine the FRB population parameters, so the two are not independent.
 However, given that only eight free parameters (the standard six, plus two for the FRB width distribution) are used to fit multiple observables from three different FRB surveys, good agreement should not be the result of over-fitting, but rather indicate a genuine correspondence between the models used in this work and reality.